cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 }
 ```

-This produces 19 results inline with expectations.
+This produces 19 results which meets expectations.
 However, SPARQL
 has another method for doing this related to `from` called `from
 named`.
 If this is applied to the query above with no other
 modifications, the result will be again _zero_.
 This is because `from
 named` does not pull the named graph into the default graph, it only
-makes it avaliable to the rest of the query.
+makes it available to the rest of the query.
 To actually get the
 expected result, the query needs to be like so:

 ```sparql